 The MacBook Air has maintained a slim, wedge-shaped design for years.
 It was unable to be altered more due to Intel's processor limitations.
 Now that Apple Silicon is in the Mac, Apple can take on a few more design changes.

-When Apple first added the M1 processor to the MacBook Air, it retained the previous design.
+When Apple first added the M1 processor to its laptops, no external design changes were made.
 Apple likely didn't want to scare potential customers away with too many major changes in the first Apple Silicon Macs.
-With the release of the 24-inch iMac, Apple has opened the doors to a new design language.
+However, with the release of the 24-inch iMac, Apple has opened the doors to a new design language.

 It is expected that future MacBook Air Models will slim down even further, lose the wedge shape, and have multiple colors to choose from.
 Other changes would include a white keyboard and off-white bezel around the display.

-Apple will likely wait until it has completed the transition to Apple Silicon before releasing redesigned MacBook Airs, so Fall 2022 is the earliest such a redesign will take place.
+Apple will likely wait until it has completed the transition to Apple Silicon before releasing a redesigned MacBook Air, so 2022 is the earliest such a redesign will take place.

 MacBook Air History